Archives

 • Expected harvests: Bees ( more livestock) are the most common harvest, queens, honey – if excess is produced, and possibly wax are also produced.
 Note that the lives and health of the bees is FIRST in my management – and honey production is not “expected” – but is great if it happens.

 • Expected production: (presuming a question for honey: ) Unknown each year.
-Depends on flowers, rainfall frequency and amount, and heat.
+Depends on flowers, rainfall frequency and amount, and heat, as well as available nearby forage.
 Strong colonies are used to create more hives to help cover upcoming expected winter losses.

 • How I’m making my product... – Honey (if produced) is extracted and sold.
 Wax is melted with a solar wax melter, and used to re-coat foundation for the hive frames.
 More livestock is made by producing splits from strong colonies.